ml-opensource/Playbook/ci/bitrise-config-readme.md

 # Nodes iOS CI - Guide
+git
 ## Configuration ⚙️

-We have two levels of configuration on [project.yml](../project.yml) file.
+We have two levels of configuration on [project.yml](./project.yml) file.
 In the first level we have the information regarding the whole project and the second level is **Target** specific.

 According to the configuration you'll tell the CI to make builds for different targets, extensions and configurations.